Today we’re answering a question about something that is close to my heart: “Do I need a wedding planner?”

 Okay, well if you’ve weighed the options and you really can’t afford to have a wedding planner help you with the full planning of your wedding, there are alternatives!
 Many planners have smaller packages available- “partial” planning so to speak.
 This is always a great option if you’ve already found your venue and hired a few vendors but need help with logistics, design, etc. Can’t afford that?
 Move on to another option… “Month Of” planning (sometimes known as Day-Of, which is actually a big fat LIE because no one can walk into a wedding on the day of and know what’s going on).
 This will at least ensure that you have all your ducks in a row for the wedding day.
 You will have help in creating your wedding day timeline, confirming your vendors, and most of all, handling everything on the day-of the wedding!
 So if you can’t spring for a planner, at least have a coordinator!

-Oh and one more thing- with how hard all of you ladies are working in your fabulous jobs that I know you all have, why on Earth would you want to add ANOTHER FULL TIME job to your workload?!
-Wedding planning take a lot of time, so why not leave it to someone who knows what their doing- and whose job it already is?!
+Oh and one more thing- with how hard you are working in your fabulous job that I know you have, why on Earth would you want to add ANOTHER FULL TIME job to your workload?
+There is a reason that wedding planners exist.
+Wedding planning takes a lot of time, so why not leave it to someone who knows what their doing- and whose job it already is?!